-Figure V.1 – Illustration of Protocol Layers Interlinkage property – Property "plslink = FALSE"
+Figure V.1 – Illustration of Protocol Layers Interlinkage – scenario without intra-SEP interlinkage

 The MGC is responsible for individual control of layer-specific bearer control procedures.

 Figure V.2 illustrates the tightly coupled mode, which is conditional to the aimed communication service, but when applicable, it provides some benefits such as minimal MGC involvement and performance optimized bearer establishment and/or release.